MaahikaG/Web-Terminal/README.md

   - Even if the user closes their browser window, their server container should remember the changes made

 ## CI/CD
-CI Pipeline
+-CI Pipeline
   - Whenever anyone pushes code to any of the branches, there will be a test to see if we can curl the endpoints of both the server and client within the docker containers
-CD Pipeline
+- CD Pipeline
   - Whenever anyone pushes/merges to main, the server and client images will be updated in Maahika's Github Container Registry, and the NODE-IP address within client/src/index.js will be changed to Maahika's Node IP address